Gabelfisch/Gabelfisch/README.md

 - 👋 Hi, I’m @Gabelfisch
 - 👀 I’m interested in ...
 Climbing, C# and Python
 - 🌱 I’m currently learning ...
-WindowsForms (boring af)
+WindowsForms (boring af) and OOP
 - 💞️ I’m looking to collaborate on ... school stuff ig?
-- 📫 How to reach me ... _ga3riel
+- 📫 How to reach me ... dc: _ga3riel

 <!---
 Gabelfisch/Gabelfisch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.